 Create an IAM User

-First, you’ll need to click this link to open Amazon Web Services’ IAM Users page.
+First, you’ll need to open Amazon Web Services’ IAM Users page.

 Within this page, click the Add user button.